wely/DevCamp/HOL/dotnet/12-IoTHub-ACI/README.md

 * [Exercise 3: Build the Docker image](#ex3)
 * [Exercise 4: Deploy the image to Azure](#ex4)

-### Note
     > ***In the hands-on-labs you will be using Visual Studio Solutions.
-Please do not update the NuGet packages to the latest available, as we have not tested the labs with every potential combination of packages.***
+Please > do not update the NuGet packages to the latest available, as we have not > tested the labs with every potential combination of packages.***

 ---
 # Exercise 1: Create the IoT Hub<a name="ex1"></a>

 ## IoT Hub Creation

-Create an IoT hub for our simulated devices to send messages to.
+### Create an IoT hub for our simulated devices to send messages to.

 1. Sign in to the Azure Portal and select New > Internet of Things > IoT Hub